yoninazarathy/shalev/README.md

 applies a specific action called `transform_julia_to_python` which translates Julia code to Python code.
 It takes the component `example_normal_dist_julia` as input and the component `example_normal_dist_python` as an output component.

+There are many more useful actions, some of which come with Shalev and others can be customized in the project.

 ## The Shalev Config

 A Shalev project has the `config` folder which has files that specify certain settings such the LLM to use a (.gitignored) file that has API keys, and other content.